Lesson 5: Increasing Concurrency¶

 outgoing signal moveEnded(result : ValveDriver.ValveStatus)

-The following lines are changed to use the values of ValveStatus
+The following lines are changed to use the values of ValveStatus:

 var position : ValveDriver.ValveStatus = ValveDriver.ValveStatus.Unknown